Distance between Rangiroa (RGI) and Ua Huka (UAH)

 How far is Ua Huka from Rangiroa?

-There are several ways to calculate distances between Rangiroa and Ua Huka.
-Here are two common methods:
+There are several ways to calculate the distance from Rangiroa to Ua Huka.
+Here are two standard methods:

 Vincenty's formula (applied above)- 686.900 miles